johnny-tu/nginx-experience-workshop/nginx-experience-guide.md

 `sudo vim /etc/nginx/nginx.conf`

-Add the following directive at the top of the configuration auth_jwt_key_file
+Add the following directive at the top of the configuration file

 `load_module modules/ngx_http_app_protect_module.so;`